 SmartMusic is a suite of web-based music education tools that support efficient practice.
 At the heart of SmartMusic is a respect for the deliberate practice model and a recognition that students benefit from immediate feedback.
 When a practicing student is shown that they’re playing incorrect notes, they can make corrections rather than continuing to embed mistakes until the next lesson or rehearsal.

 Teachers using SmartMusic can track student progress with a built-in Gradebook where they can access student recordings, assignments, performance scores, and practice analytics.

 In addition to supporting individual practice, SmartMusic can also be extremely effective in the classroom.
 Best of all, it can be used for both purposes FOR FREE, without a time limit.
 Here’s how.

 Getting SmartMusic for Free

 Today, you can instantly create a free teacher account online by completing a short form.
 If you plan to use SmartMusic with students, simply answer the question “Will you be teaching with SmartMusic?” with a “YES.”

 Once you complete the form, you’ll receive a confirmation email.
 Click on the link in this email and you are ready to log in and arrive here:

 Check out the icons in the upper right corner.
-One looks like a graduation cap.
-Click on that to visit SmartMusic Academy, where you can find free videos and other resources to help you get the most out of your SmartMusic experience.
+Select the Begin Teacher Trial button to experience the full breadth of SmartMusic’s library and features FREE for 30 days.
+The graduation cap icon will bring you to SmartMusic Academy, where you can find free, short-form videos and other resources to help you get started with your account and make the most out of your SmartMusic experience.

-At the far right is the navigation icon (it looks like a box of nine dots).
-Click on this icon to choose what you want to do next with SmartMusic.
+At the far right is the navigation icon (it looks like a grid of nine squares).
+Click on this icon to expand a menu and choose where you want to go next within the app.
 Your options look like this: